-The Company has a capital band ranging from CHF [I] (lower limit) to CHF [I](2) (upper limit).
+The Company has a capital band ranging from CHF 79,724,533.50 (lower limit) to CHF 82,724,533.50(1) (upper limit).
 The capital band may be used for the purpose of and in accordance with the provisions of this Article 5.

-B. For Incentive Plans
+[A.][B.](2) For Incentive Plans

-- 5 The Board of Directors shall be authorized to increase the share capital within the capital band pursuant to this Article 5 for the purposes of Article 5 para.
-6 once or several times and in any amount, but in any event at a maximum through the issuance of up to 30,000,000 fully paid-in Shares (i.e., shares with a nominal value of CHF 0.10 each), until May 11, 2028 or until an earlier complete use or earlier expiration of the capital band pursuant to this Article 5. - 6 The subscription rights of existing shareholders shall be excluded in the event of a Share issue within the capital band pursuant to this section B of Article 5.
-Shares shall be issued, directly or indirectly, including by intermediation of a subsidiary Controlled by the Company, to members of the Board of Directors, members of the executive management team, officers, employees, contractors, consultants or other persons providing services to the Company oder anderen Personen, welche Dienstleistungen f✓r die Gesellschaft oder ihre Tochtergesellschaften erbringen, die gemäss einem oder mehreren Beteiligungsplänen der Gesellschaft zum Bezug von Aktien berechtigt sind.
+- [2] The Board of Directors shall be [5] authorized to increase the share capital within the capital band pursuant to this Article 5 for the purposes of Article 5 para.
+6 once or several times and in any amount, but in any event at a maximum through the issuance of up to 30,000,000 fully paid-in Shares (i.e., shares with a nominal value of CHF 0.10 each), until May 11, 2028 or until an earlier complete use or earlier expiration of the capital band pursuant to this Article 5. - [3] The subscription rights of existing [6] shareholders shall be excluded in the event of a Share issue within the capital band pursuant to this section B of Article 5.
+Shares shall be issued, directly or indirectly, including by intermediation of a subsidiary Controlled by the Company, to members of the Board of Directors, members of the executive management team, officers, employees, contractors, consultants or other oder anderen Personen, welche Dienstleistungen f✓r die Gesellschaft oder ihre Tochtergesellschaften erbringen, die gemäss einem oder mehreren Beteiligungsplänen der Gesellschaft zum Bezug von Aktien berechtigt sind.
 Die Ausgabe von Aktien an die genannten Personen kann zu einem Preis erfolgen, der unter dem Kurs der Börse liegt, an der die Aktien gehandelt werden, muss aber mindestens zum Nennwert erfolgen.